“They will all die”: the doctor fears the worst scenario in “Anne Will” – and has to take it hard

 - Samiha Shafy – time-Editor in the politics department

 The journalist Samiha Shafy, who spent 2020 in New York from March to October, starts looking back with praise: “I looked very envious of Germany in March last year.
 We were in the apocalypse in New York and Germany seemed to manage it prudently and successfully ”.
 But the situation has now turned 180 degrees.
 “Now it’s the other way around,” Shafy begins to criticize.
 Since last October things have been going “downwards”.
-The policy of the federal government seems “discouraged, headless, confused”, she thinks.
-Two thirds of German citizens – according to current polls, allegedly – are right: the majority of Germans are dissatisfied with the federal government’s pandemic management.
+The policy of the federal government seems “discouraged, headless, confused”, she finds.
+Two-thirds of German citizens – according to the current survey results – said they were right: the majority of Germans are dissatisfied with the federal government’s pandemic management.

 Green doctor brings out the panic club at “Anne Will”: “They will all die”

 The very big panic club brings her senior physician Dr. Janosch Dahmen out.
 The Bündnis ’90 / Grünen MP was active in the emergency medical service of the Berlin fire brigade last November.
 Visibly excited, he barks around: “We have lost 65,000 lives in 140 days.
 These are parents, mothers, grandparents who all planned to go on living. ”Dahmen is drawing the devil on the wall for the future:“ The group that is now at risk, the 50 to 80 year olds, are all unvaccinated.
 They’ll all die.
 Many will die.
-Many will have episodes for the rest of their lives. ”Dahmen continues incoherently:“ We can’t just say: Well, that just happens. ”And rants:“ That is nothing that we should develop as a consensus in this country. “
+Many will have episodes for the rest of their lives. ”Dahmen continues to be incoherent:“ We can’t just say: Well, that just happens. ”And rants:“ That’s not something we should develop as a consensus in this country. “

-General practitioner boss Ulrich Weigeldt hesitantly counters the angry senior physician with a few facts: “The excess mortality in 2020 only affected people over 80,” he corrects the harsh general criticism.
-And gets help from Bundestag deputy Wolfgang Kubicki, who bitingly comments: “I would warn against that colleague Dahmen is operating with potential deaths in order to limit the questioning of certain measures.”
+General practitioner boss Ulrich Weigeldt timidly counters the upset senior doctor with a few facts: “The excess mortality in 2020 only affected people over 80,” he corrects the harsh general criticism.
+And gets help from Bundestag deputy Wolfgang Kubicki, who commented acutely: “I would warn that the colleague Dahmen is operating with potential deaths in order to limit the questioning of certain measures.”

 FDP Vice Kubicki accuses the federal government of lack of intelligence in “Anne Will”

 But even the FDP vice-president cannot be shot across the bow of the federal government.
 When it comes to warming up, Kubicki initially speaks of “failures” through which “hundreds of thousands of people are mentally and materially stressed”.
-When there was no contradiction in the group in which no representatives of the government representatives were present, he followed it up and accused the country management of several times of lack of intellectual strength: “That is a question of intelligence.”
-And: “I think it makes sense that we should think intelligently about how we can cope with the situation. ”And specifically names the criticized CoronaApp, which is now finally being retrofitted, as well as the slow use of rapid tests.
+When there was no contradiction in the group in which there were no representatives of the government representatives present, he followed up and accused the state management of several times a lack of mental strength: “That is a question of intelligence.”
+And: “I think it makes sense that we take a look think intelligently about how we can cope with the situation. ”And specifically names the criticized CoronaApp, which is now finally being retrofitted, as well as the slow use of rapid tests.
 If things continue like this, Kubicki says, people would no longer trust the democratic order to cope with the problems.

 After so much negative mood, Anne Will is finally getting the hang of it and now wants to hear strategies from her guests.
 The first suggestion – although not new: General practitioners should be included in the vaccination.
 Ulrich Weigeldt does the math: The nationwide doctors are equivalent to 50,000 small vaccination centers.
 “What is the reason not to get started right away?”
 He asks, visibly piqued.
 And tells of patients who stand in the practices and say that they “don’t want to be driven 40 kilometers in the country ambulance to the vaccination center when the family doctor lives next door”.